AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Deletes the selected bookmark.

+* :guilabel:`Edit Note`

+  Text can be added to a bookmark, as a reminder of why it was created in the first place for instance.
+This text can be edited via this toolbar button.
+An alternative is to select text in a source editor, and then dragging and dropping it on top of a bookmark.
+In this case, the text is added to the note, it doesn't replace it.

 Bookmarks can be organized into groups.
 This is especially useful when you have lots of them, or bookmarks that you wish to keep for a long time.
 To create such groups, simply select a bookmark in the list, and then drag and